caelinsutch/caelinsutch/README.md

 ### Hi there 👋

-I'm Caelin, a college student at UC Berkeley (graduating 2024) studying Electrical Engineering/Computer Science and Business in the [MET program](https://met.berkeley.edu/).
+I'm Caelin, a college student at UC Berkeley (graduating 2024) studying Electrical Engineering/Computer Science and Business in the [MET program](https://met.berkeley.edu/) and a partner at [Cedar Startups](https://www.cedarstartups.com/)

 - 🔭 I’m currently working on [Kalenda](http://kalenda.io/), a platform to schedule and organize efficient team meetings.
   - I'm also building/growing [Inkle](https://inkle.xyz), a Notion widget creator, customizer, and sharer